marcinjedrzejowski/reading_tracker/README.md

 ### 🌍 Books by Author Nationality

-A map/chart showing the distribution of books read by the author's country of origin.
+A map chart showing the distribution of books read by the author's country of origin.

 ### 📅 Pages Read per Year